College of Humanities & Behavioral Sciences

 MaryKathryn Aldrich (2013) has accepted the position of Medical Liaison with Commonwealth Catholic Charities Refugee Resettlement Department, where she interned in her last semester.

-Mary Dickerson (2013) is pursuing her M.S. of Education at Radford University, concentrating in Curriculum and Instruction with licensure for Secondary Social Science.
+Mary Dickerson (2013) received her M.S. of Education at Radford University, concentrating in Curriculum and Instruction with licensure for Secondary Social Science, and is a Teacher at Check Elementary School.

-Shylah Jones (2013) has accepted a position as Case Manager with Goodwill Industries.
+Shylah Jones (2013) is a Truancy Case Manager with New River Valley Community Services.

 Ashlie Tubb (2013) has accepted a position as Research Assistant with CoStar.